reiver/article-20250227/README.md

 >
 > [Other Bluesky users](https://bsky.app/profile/gxldsociety.bsky.social/post/3liyevyytjs2s) said that [versions of the video they uploaded](https://bsky.app/profile/justnothavingit.bsky.social/post/3liymxxqts22h) were also deleted […].

-[Jason Koebler](https://mastodon.social/@jasonkoebler) later prepended the article to say:

-> Bluesky restored Kabas' post and told 404 Media the following: "This was a case of our moderators applying the policy for non-consensual AI content strictly.
-After re-evaluating the newsworthy context, the moderation team is reinstating those posts."

-[The full video can be seen on Marisa Kabas' Bluesky account](https://bsky.app/profile/marisakabas.bsky.social/post/3liwlwvvq6k2s) again, since it was restored.
+[The full video can be seen on Marisa Kabas' Bluesky account](https://bsky.app/profile/marisakabas.bsky.social/post/3liwlwvvq6k2s) again, since it was later restored.

 ## What Was Being Protested